 Summer, 2008: John McCain secures the nomination, but polls behind Barack Obama.
 Strategist Steve Schmidt suggests a game changer: picking a conservative female with media savvy, unknown Alaska governor Sarah Palin, as vice president.
 She's an immediate hit and a quick study - the gap closes.
 Then, Tina Fey's impersonation, a raft of criticism, and missing her family send Palin into a near-catatonic state: she doesn't prepare for her Katie Couric interview and bombs.
 Schmidt searches for an answer: don't expect her to learn the issues, but give her a script.
 Palin does well in the debate with Biden; she finds her voice, goes off script, and goes rogue.
 A mistake?
-Written by

 Politics would never be the same.